~~~ Ramana Rao's INFORMATION FLOW ~~~ Issue #6 ~~ Oct 2002 ~~~~~

 found.
 At PARC, we called this "information access," and our

 research was about, well, "intelligent" information access.
-A

 label that seems to have stuck in academic circles for this user